 Dramatic landscapes have inspired great art around the world.
 The unique and awe-inspiring scenery of America’s national parks is no exception.
 In fact, national parks and great artists have always had a special relationship.

-Artists struggled to faithfully record unbelievable vistas and natural wonders.
-Their paintings in turn brought notice to these remarkable areas and inspired others to consider protecting them for generations to come.
-From the earliest days of Westward Expansion, artists joined explorers and scientists to document the “unknown” lands.
-Most American’s first notion that such places existed was from seeing a painting, either in person or reproduced in a magazine.
+From the earliest days of European American Westward Expansion, artists joined explorers and scientists to document the “unknown” lands.
+Most Americans’ first notion that such places existed was from seeing a painting, either in person or reproduced in a magazine.

 Zion National Park Plein Air Art Invitation